Actuarial Science Program

 The Purdue Actuarial Club is very active.
 Besides coordinating all recruiting, the Club provides support for students in their job search including resume workshops, interview workshops, and mock interviews which are invaluable to the members of the Club.
 Additionally, the Club sponsors social and professional events throughout the year.

 Students will have opportunities to participate in undergraduate actuarial research.
-Each summer, Dr. Jianxi Su and Dr. Lingsong Zhang in conjunction with the Regenstrief Center for Healthcare Engineering provide a summer research program for undergraduate Actuarial Science students.
+Each summer, the Actuarial program provides summer research internships for undergraduate students.
+For more research information, please contact Jianxi Su at email@example.com.
 Other opportunities for undergraduate research are provided by the actuarial faculty and through The Data Mine.

-To apply to Purdue University and the Purdue Actuarial Science program, go to Admissions.
+To apply to Purdue University and the Purdue Actuarial Science program, go to the Admissions website.